Language

 The 2026 registration fees in Korea are:

-Fees outside Korea are set by local administering institutions and vary by country.
-US test centers, for example, have charged approximately $40 for TOPIK I and $55 for TOPIK II, but these are not standardized by NIIED.
+Fees outside Korea are set by local administering institutions and vary by country, and they are not standardized by NIIED.
 Check with the test center in your country for current overseas fees.

 When and where you can take TOPIK